softwaremill/ox/doc/oxapp.md

 # OxApp

 To properly handle application interruption and clean shutdown, Ox provides a way to define application entry points using `OxApp` trait.
-The application's main `run` function is then executed on a virtual thread, with a root `Ox` and `IO` capabilities provided.
+The application's main `run` function is then executed on a virtual thread, with a root `Ox` capability provided.

 Here's an example: